digin1/digin1.github.io/README.md

-# Getting Started with Portfolio App
+# Getting Started with Portfolio App : DiginDominic.me

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).